SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix Config Manager.md

 To remove a link definition, select the line mentioning the link, right-click to open the context menu, and select **Delete selected row(s)**.

 The Links Table can be populated by importing a CSV file.
 To import a CSV file, right-click the table, and select **Import** in the context menu.
-Then select a file from the **Link File** drop-down box.Note that only files matching the table definition in the **Documents** **folder** of the **Tektronix Config Manager** are included.
+Then select a file from the **Link File** drop-down box.
+Note that only files matching the table definition in the **Documents** **folder** of the **Tektronix Config Manager** are included.

 During an import, a number of checks are performed (the data in the import file is subject to the same restrictions as mentioned above).
 Also note that in order for a link to be imported, the output pair and probe element name have to be present in the Output Pairs table and Probe Elements Table, respectively.